On August 2018 (last year), I turned 29. Thank you I’ve reached life this far.

 Let me repeat that for emphasis: Everyone is experiencing life in different ways.

 I am not the center of the universe.
 And ‘you’ reading this is not either.
 So be kind to others — all the time.
-Try to understand why they do such things.
-Try to see their point of views.
+Try to understand why they do what they do.
+See their point of views.
 Empathize.

 Once we realize that everyone struggles and is trying to survive, everything then, makes sense.
 There’s no need to berate others for their mistakes.
 There’s no need to judge.
 Because what’s the point?
 Nobody’s perfect.